krzysztofzuraw/blog/blog/2016/2016-05-22-ports-adapters/index2.md

 ---
 title: Ports and Adapters in python - part three
 date: '2016-06-12T10:20Z'
-slug: '/blog/2016/ports-and-adapters-in-python-part-three.html'
+slug: '/blog/2016/ports-and-adapters-in-python-part-three'
 tags:
   - django
   - python
   - design_patterns
-readPrev: '/blog/2016/ports-and-adapters-in-python-part-two.html'
 ---

 **Next part of my application will be module for saving links to read